 Strava iOS Dashboard | Flink

-- One widget charts runs/year and the other rides/year.
-Each chart has subsidiary data for elevation, speed and time
+- Top rectangular widget stack – charts runs/year and rides/year, each with subsidiary data for elevation, speed and time

-- Bottom square widget stack contains two widgets
+- Bottom square widget stack – weekly goal progress

 Once you upload your run or ride to Strava then this data on your screen is refreshed without having to open the Strava app.